CJHJ/deep-markov-model/README.md

 # deep-markov-model
-Implementation of Deep Markov Model with only PyTorch.
+Implementation of Deep Markov Model using only PyTorch.